 It will fall now to the presidency of Donald J. Trump to carry on, or to lose, Obama’s hard-fought stalemate.
 In that, we can only hope his advisors have more wisdom that Trump does.

-This article originally appeared at Geopolitics Made Super, January 11, 2017.
+This story originally appeared at Geopolitics Made Super, January 11, 2017.